 We are neither vaccine enthusiasts nor vaccine cynics.
 We seek data and do our best to report research objectively.
 But because I have had polio, I can tell you that vaccines save lives and prevent untold misery.
 Most vaccine skeptics never had to live with polio.
-I will be taking the COVID vaccine.
+Why are we vulnerable to polio in the 21st century?

 The Polio Vaccine: